Below are just a few of the many possibilities open to you when you stay at the Fireside Motel.

 Many historical and current lighthouses line the majestic Oregon coastline.
 Take a tour and learn about their haunted pasts, or simply view their picturesque beauty against the backdrop of the ocean.
 Visit the Oregon Coast’s website for more information.

 Yachats provides an abundance of fascinating tidal pools, including giant green anemones, ochre sea stars, purple sea urchins and more.
 Learn all about the animals and plants that make their homes where the land meets the sea.
-For more information visit the Oregon Tidepools website.
+For more information visit the Oregon State Parks guide.

 Whale watching is a nearly year-round activity on the Oregon Coast, with gray whales the most commonly seen.
 Book one of the many area whale watching charter boats, or you can choose an aerial view from an airplane or helicopter tour.
 If you’re lucky, you can spot one from your room on a calm day at Fireside Motel.
 For more information, go to Visit the Oregon Coast’s website.